Tony380/Projet5/README.md

 You have the possibility to save the product and its substitute.

 ### Menu 2 - Check my substitute products
-Saved products and their substitutes, are displayed on the screen.
+Saved products and their substitutes are displayed on the screen.

 ### Menu 0 - Quit the program
 You can quit the program.